-- ▶ Their IP can be classified as software. - ▶ A patent or a plant variety right has been granted to the taxpayer. - ▶ An application for a patent or a plant variety right has been filed by the taxpayer. - ▶ A license to trade and use certain non-chemical methods for crops protection has been granted to the taxpayer. - ▶ A license to distribute medication for human or animal application within the EU has been issued to the taxpayer. - ▶ A Supplementary Protection Certificate has been issued to the taxpayer by the Netherlands Patent Office. - ▶ A registered utility model has been granted for the purpose of the protection of the innovation. - ▶ An exclusive license has been granted to the taxpayer for the use of one of the above mentioned IPs, in either a certain way, during a certain term or certain geographical area.
+- ▶ Their IP can be classified as software. - ▶ A patent or a plant variety right has been granted to the taxpayer.

+- ▶ An application for a patent or a plant variety right has been filed by the taxpayer. - ▶ A license to trade and use certain non-chemical methods for crops protection has been granted to the taxpayer. - ▶ A license to distribute medication for human or animal application within the EU has been issued to the taxpayer. - ▶ A Supplementary Protection Certificate has been issued to the taxpayer by the Netherlands Patent Office. - ▶ A registered utility model has been granted for the purpose of the protection of the innovation. - ▶ A non-chemical method within the meaning of Article 18, Crop protection law and biocides, has been approved. - ▶ An exclusive license has been granted to the taxpayer for the use of one of the abovementioned IPs, in either a certain way, during a certain term or certain geographical area.